Michal2SAB/Ethereum-Stealer/README.md

 # Also Note
 It's almost impossible to find anything.
 The chances of winning are extremely low.
 You could get lucky though, good luck!

+# Why would this even be possible?
+Because most used apps for ethereum use only one main Derivation Path (to my surprise) and don't even use extra passwords or anything for new wallets (to my surprise aswel!)

 # Bitcoin Stealer
 My previous project for bitcoin is here: https://github.com/Michal2SAB/Bitcoin-Stealer